RamblingCookieMonster/PSDepend/README.md

 ## Defining Dependencies

-Store dependencies in a PowerShell data file, and use *.depend.psd1 to allow Invoke-PSDepend to find your files for you.
+Store dependencies in a PowerShell data file, and use *.depend.psd1 or requirements.psd1 to allow Invoke-PSDepend to find your files for you.

 What does a dependency file look like?